alex-vo/luminor-test/README.md

+Application assumes that docker is installed on the host.
 To run the application at port 8080 execute
 ```
 ./gradlew bootRun
 ```